-Access to the property from Lyons take Hwy 7 west to Riverside Drive and take a left, continue until 411 Riverside Drive.
+Access to the property from Boulder go south toward Eldorado Canyon and turn west onto County Road 67.
 The existing driveway will not create additional site disturbance or soil compaction and will require the removal of no trees.
-The driveway is 12 feet wide with a vertical clearance of 13'6" and a grade that is less than 12%.
-The driveway is only 50 feet long therefore there no turn around will be required (see plan for details).
-The driveway is less than 400 feet therefore no pull-outs are required
+The driveway will be 12 feet wide with a vertical clearance of 13'6" and a grade that is less than 12%.
+The driveway is 50 feet long and has a existing turnaround (see plan for details).
+The driveway is less than 400 feet therefore no pullouts will be required.